commercetools/commercetools-php-symfony/README.md

 ### Console Commands

+`SetupBundle` and `StateBundle` come together with a few handy console commands.
+These commands automate tasks during development and allow a 2-way sync between an online project and a local configuration.
-To use the console commands navigate to your project's directory and run
+To use a console command navigate to your project's directory and run

 ```sh
 bin/console commercetools:<command-name>